tareqaminul/oltra-ph-25/examples/basics/README.md

 NIM UI > Instance Groups > Click "Add File" and Enter the file path and name: lb.conf
 ![NIM-add-file](images/nim-oltra-ph-lb-conf-create.png)

-Note that, the upstream block includes the 3 Color Apps as backend servers listening at Ports 9001, 9002 and 9003, while an NGINX Server is configured to listen at port 9000 and proxy pass to the backend pool.
+Note that, the upstream block includes the 2 Color Apps as backend servers listening at Ports 9001, 9002 while an NGINX Server is configured to listen at port 9000 and proxy pass to the backend pool.

 ```nginx
 ### lb.conf ###